Gelassenheit is an unusual Pennsylvania Dutch Mennonite word with a powerful spiritual message about peace.

 For our purposes, let us define it as gladly accepting God’s will – instead of our own.
 Included in the definition is that we are resting on God to create that state of non-willing in our souls.
 And that, yes, definitely brings us to a state of peace of the soul!

 Gelassenheit means working (by resting and trusting, not really by working!) to align our will with God’s instead of begging God to change things to suit our will.
 Working by not working.
 Striving by resting.
 Winning by surrendering.

 When we hear incredible stories about Amish forgiving a man who shot up a school full of children, or of marriages continuing and strengthening after a Mennonite father accidentally kills a child in a farming accident, that is gelassenheit.
 It is the quiet acceptance that, no matter how painful and difficult a situation is, God is in control of the situation.

-The Serenity prayer is an example of gelassenheit, especially in its original form:
+The Serenity prayer is an example of this inner peace and acceptance, especially in its original form: